 The Curriculum Committee of the governing body monitors the RSHE policy on an annual basis.
 This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
 The Curriculum Committee gives serious consideration to any comments from parents about the sex education programme, and makes a record of all such comments.
 Governors require the headteacher to keep a written record, giving details of the content and delivery of the RSE programme that is taught in your school.
 Governors should scrutinise materials to check they are in accordance with the school's ethos.
+Overviews of units of work are shared with parents ahead of the teaching of those units.
 Parents and carers have the right to see sample materials used within the teaching of RHSE and can do so by prior appointment with a member of staff, or at any open evening the school chooses to hold about this curriculum area.
-As Jigsaw materials are copyrighted the school is not permitted to put teaching materials on the public facing website, or provide electronic copies of materials to parents and carers at home.
+As Jigsaw teaching materials are copyrighted the school is not permitted to put teaching materials on the public facing website, or provide electronic copies of materials to parents and carers at home.